A Comparison of Orangetheory vs Crossfit

 - Orangetheory workouts involve simpler, less intensive training equipments like rowing machines, bikes, treadmills, and striders.

-So, to sum up the key similarities and differences; both Orangetheory and Crossfit offer a combination of cardio and strength training in group settings, and each has its own unique method of delivering a great workout.
+In conclusion, to sum up the key similarities and differences; both Orangetheory and Crossfit offer a combination of cardio and strength training in group settings.
+Each has its own unique method of delivering a great workout.
+Again – contact your local studio to learn about initiation fees, monthly fees, membership costs and cancellation policies.
+However, if it’s your first time at a fitness center – don’t be scared – everyone has been there at some point!